codegouvfr/sill/docs/deploying.md

       2. _Email theme_: **dsfr**
       3. _Internationalization_: **Enabled**
       4. _Supported locales_: **en fr**
-    5. On the tab Token
+    5. On the tab Session
        1. SSO Session Idle: 14 days - This setting and the following two are so that when the user click "remember me" when he logs in, he dosen't have to loggin again for the next two weeks.
        2. SSO Session Idle Remember Me: 14 days
        3. SSO Session Max Remember Me: 14 days